grafana/grafana-operator/documentation/design_proposal/001_organization.md

 ## Open questions

-- We need to come up with a better name for kind: Organization.
+- We need to come up with a better name for kind: GrafanaOrganization.
 - The default organiaztion is called `Main Org.` I think most of our users will use this organiaztion.
 How should we help them use it, it's a rather strange name and in the current design they will have to define that name to use it.
 - Should we define the user under a organiaztion if it's already defined as it's default organiaztion when creating the user?